Edmund-Wong-01/BR-AutoGrind/README.md

 - Sticks to speed limit
 - Acknowledge AWS Warnings
 - Open and close doors
+- Can move forward if train is not fully in station.

 ## Caveats
 - It does NOT have guard capabilities
 - It does NOT obey danger aspects.
-Therefore it only works on *PRIVATE SERVERS*
+Therefore it only works on **PRIVATE SERVERS**
+- It does NOT stop at car markers, however it  will nudge forward if the train's not fully in the platform.
 ## Requirements

 - Python 3.x